libuconf/cni/SPEC.md

 Implementations are not required to validate it, though.

 ### Comments
-A comment starts with a `#` (note: this is expanded upon in ini-compatibility) and ends at the next newline.
+A comment starts with a `#` (note: this is expanded upon in ini-compatibility) and ends at the next vertical whitespace.
-A comment may start on its own line, at any point inside of a value, after a section declaration, or after a raw value.
+A comment may start on its own line, at any point "inside" of a value (thus ending it), after a section declaration, or after a raw value.
 It is impossible to have comments inside of a raw value, or inside of a section declaration.

 ## Ini-Compatibility
-For compatibility with INI, the `;` character may also be used for comments.
+For compatibility with INI, the `;` character may also be used for comments, i.e treated as if it were a `#`.
-In this case, anytime the `#` is a significant character in the core language, the `;` character should be as well.

 ## Extensions
-All extensions are fully optional.
+All extensions are fully optional:
-Currently, multiple of them are consequences of keeping the grammar lean, and are documented, but only parts of their behaviors are desirable.
+* They are not part of "CNI", but are to be considered common extensions library authors may choose to add into their libraries, or application authors choose to make use of.
+* Library authors may implement any amount of extensions they wish.
+* Application authors should only mention any extensions that are important to the functioning of their application.
+* Application end-users should not rely on any extensions being present, unless the application they use makes it clear that said extension is available.

 ### Flexspace
 In implementations with the "flexspace" extension, whitespace within statements is not significant.
 This means that you may have arbitrary whitespace (not only spaces, but also tabs, newlines, zero-width spaces, and so on) in the following locations: